An "absurd" numerical method that actually works!

 2. "Journal J: Work in this area was presented years ago, in the 1970s and 1980s.
 The current paper does not present a convincing case for its "new" method.
 What is the physical justification?
 Why are so many elements needed for the very simple cases presented?
 Why the poor correlation with other methods and test results?"

 So far, I do not know of a single reference to a similar numerical scheme from 40-50 years ago (the novelty criterion for patentability confirms this).
 On physical justification: if flow is assumed to be inviscid, it cannot a priori adhere to surfaces; it is simple and I think it is physically justifiable, especially if there is a sharp leading edge.
 On many elements: 64×128 is the finest discretization shown for mesh independence analysis for an AR=5 flat plate to achieve a reasonable level of convergence.
 So how many elements are sufficient?
 Perhaps it is possible to compare both linear (single trailing edge VLM) and fully (coupled) nonlinear schemes under the same computational criteria?
 On correlation: It is clear that expecting the same linear and nonlinear numerical value (outside the low perturbation assumption or the linear region) is...wrong; additional vortex wakes must have an effect on the results, right?
 Maybe on drag!
-However, it seems more likely that this reviewer is referring to the comparison of viscous and inviscid results, where in the low AoA range (quadrangular flat plate case) the viscous values are slightly higher than the inviscid ones, which is physically expected due to the fluid viscosity effect on lift (see Fig. 4).
+However, it seems more likely that this reviewer is referring to the comparison of viscous and inviscid results, wherein the low AoA range (quadrangular flat plate case) the viscous values are slightly higher than the inviscid ones, which is physically expected due to the fluid viscosity effect on the lift (see Fig. 4).
 By the way, an accurate numerical analysis requires not only numerical results based on fine discretizations, but also a correct assessment of what is to be shown and proven.
 Thus, an additional effort must be made by any reviewer seeking a deeper understanding.

 3. "Journal C: Unfortunately, a careful examination of the content of the manuscript clearly shows that it does not fit the scopes of the journal.
 More precisely, the paper does not discuss a new numerical method or the analysis of new flow mechanisms using advanced numerical methods with the required depth for obtaining a paper with archival quality."